semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 </TabItem>
 </Tabs>

-### Automatic promotions
+### Automatic promotions {#automatic-promotions}

 Automatic promotions start a pipeline on user-defined conditions.

 After [adding a promotion](#promotions), you can set automatic conditions.
-Whenever Semaphore detects these conditions are fulfilled the child pipeline will automatically start.
+Whenever Semaphore detects these conditions are fulfilled the child pipeline automatically starts.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 1. Open the promotion you wish to autostart
 2. Enable the checkbox **Enable automatic promotion**
-3. Type in the *start conditions*
+3. Type in the _start conditions_

 ![Setting autostart conditions on a promotion](./img/promotion-auto.jpg)